josephdburdick/j0e.me/src/api/experience.md

           start: 2006-06-01
           end: 2007-05-01
         description: >
-          Worked closely with Creative Director Bridget Camden on print concepts for Creating & Consuming Culture in the Digital Age, a collection of VCU-hosted speaker series.
+          Worked closely with Creative Director on print concepts for Creating & Consuming Culture in the Digital Age, a collection of VCU-hosted speaker series.

           Oversaw the design, copywriting, and production of four posters, prominently displayed on campus, highlighting the series' exploration of digital technology's influence on contemporary culture and the arts.